Recoskie/JDasm/docs/Basics.md

 <br />

-Text data is also the same across systems with each byte value representing a different character to draw, from a font file.
+Text data is also the same across systems, with each byte value representing a different character to draw from a font file.

 <br />

-When decoding a binary file you will often run into magic numbers (Signatures).
+When decoding a binary file, you will often run into magic numbers (Signatures).

 <br />

-When decoded as characters usually mean something.
-Like in a Microsoft executable.
+When decoded as characters usually mean something like in a Microsoft executable.
 The first two bytes are 4D 5A = “MZ”.

 <br />

-In which the two character string "MZ" is the initials, for Mark Zbikowski.
+In which the two-character string "MZ" is the initials for Mark Zbikowski.

 <br />